prachigauriar/Task/README.md

 concepts of success and failure, and they can’t be retried or re-run.
 Operations are essentially
 transient: their usefulness ends as soon as they’re done executing.

-Tasks on the other hand model *the concept* of work.
+Tasks, on the other hand, model *the concept* of work.
 Even after a task executes, its status can be checked and it can be re-executed.
-The expectation is that you can create them once, start executing them at the appropriate time, monitor their progress, and re-run or retry them when appropriate.
+The expectation is that you create tasks, start executing them at the appropriate time, monitor their progress, and re-run or retry them as necessary.
+Workflows help you to organize your work, providing a central object that describes the work that needs to be done and the order it must be done in.

 ### Modeling Workflows